Manufacturers can increase sales and customer loyalty by promoting the energy-saving and environmental benefits associated with ENERGY STAR.

-Once your product is certified by an EPA-recognized Certification Body, use the ENERGY STAR logo, consistent with the ENERGY STAR Identity Guidelines, on products and promotional materials, and our Web Tools to differentiate your energy-efficient products.
+Once your product is certified by an EPA-recognized Certification Body, use the ENERGY STAR logo, consistent with the ENERGY STAR Brand Book, on products and promotional materials, and our Web Tools to differentiate your energy-efficient products.
 The Program Requirements for many product categories include a requirement that the product display the logo.

 Most ENERGY STAR manufacturing partners are required to report annually their qualified product unit shipment data.
 EPA collects unit shipment data to determine the market penetration of ENERGY STAR products and evaluate the overall performance of the program.

 Use ENERGY STAR training resources to enhance sales rep effectiveness.